|1. Principles of dosing|

 Figure 2 : Dosing principle for a Loss in Weight system

 By its nature, Gain-In-Weight dosing is a batch operation and therefore cannot be applied for continuous dosing.
-Wherever continuous dosing is required (feed of a mixer for example), it will have to be done by Loss-In-Weight feeders.
+Wherever continuous dosing is required (feed of a continuous mixer for example), it will have to be done by Loss-In-Weight feeders.
 Several feeders can be used at the same time to feed the process downstream.
 Such application requires however complex automation for the LIWF.
 The control of the LIWF is actually mainly aiming to filter the perturbations that may occur on the LIWF load cells during the dosing.

 Table 1 : List of common dosing equipment